junkka/git-pres/README.md

 Starting with Git - presentation
 ==========

-An introduction to Git for Academics
+An introduction to Git for Academics at [johanjunkka.com/git-pres](http://johanjunkka.com/git-pres)